Elephant Revival alum Bridget Law looks homeward in new band with Tierro

 Bridget Law is right at home in her new band.

-"I think I've found my musical home for awhile," Law said from their home studio in Longmont, where the husband and wife duo is recoding their first album.
+"I think I've found my musical home for a while," Law said from their home studio in Longmont, where the husband and wife duo are recoding their first album.

-The band will headline Carbondale Mountain Fair on Friday night.
-It'll be Law's third local show in about a 24-hour span in the area: she'll join We Dream Dawn (fronted by her former Elephant Revival bandmate Sage Cook) on Fanny Hill on Thursday night and again Friday morning for a yoga class/concert at the Yoga on the Mountain festival at Snowmass Base Village.
+The band will headline Carbondale Mountain Fair tonight.
+It'll be Law's third local show in about a 24-hour span in the area: she'll join We Dream Dawn (fronted by her former Elephant Revival bandmate Sage Cook) on Fanny Hill on Thursday night and again this morning for a yoga class/concert at the Yoga on the Mountain festival at Snowmass Base Village.

 "I've gotta get it all done while I'm up there," Law said with a laugh.
 "I'm super excited for the Mountain Fair.
 That'll be an amazing show."

 Law headlined Mountain Fair with Elephant Revival in 2011.
-She said she was charmed by the community vibe, and she's looking forward to returning on a full moon night, bringing belly dancers and costumes along.
-(Law plans to dress her band and dancers in keeping with Friday's flower theme at the festival: "I don't know if I'll be able to get my guys to dress up as flowers, but the girls will be.")
+She said she was charmed by the community vibe, and she's looking forward to returning on a full-moon night, bringing belly dancers and costumes along.
+(Law plans to dress her band and dancers in keeping with today's flower theme at the festival: "I don't know if I'll be able to get my guys to dress up as flowers, but the girls will be.")

 Recommended Stories For You